JSON or YAML — your choice

 Validation

-- Malformed JSON → defaults + warning posted as a single sticky comment (see config-error comment).
+- Malformed JSON or YAML → defaults + warning posted as a single sticky comment (see config-error comment).

 - Unknown top-level key → ignored, no warning (preserves forward compatibility — older Sigilix versions won’t break on newer schemas).